QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Experimental Analysis

 \subsubsection{Best and Worst Case Analysis}

-Table~\ref{tab:best_worst_results} presents the accuracy and F1-score values obtained using real and synthetic data for the best-performing dataset (Adult) and one of the worst-performing datasets (Loan).
+To better understand the model’s behaviour, we analyze two representative classification datasets: the best-performing dataset (Adult) and one of the worst-performing datasets (Loan).
+This comparison helps us better understand how QTabGAN behaves in both favourable and more complex scenarios.
+The detailed accuracy and F1-score results obtained using real and synthetic data for these datasets are summarized in Table~\ref{tab:best_worst_results}.
 For the Adult dataset, the differences in Accuracy and F1-score between models trained on real and synthetic data are the smallest among all classification datasets considered, indicating that QTabGAN’s synthetic samples closely match the underlying distribution of the real data.

 In contrast, the Loan dataset exhibits relatively larger differences in both Accuracy and F1-score.
 This can be attributed to the smaller sample size and more complex feature relationships present in the Loan dataset.
 Despite its complexity, QTabGAN performs well on the Loan dataset.
 These results demonstrate that our model performs well across various types of datasets, ranging from simpler ones, such as the Adult dataset, to more complex ones, like the Loan dataset.